 3. Turn on discoverable mode

-Let’s say you want to pair your phone with your car’s infotainment system so you can enjoy hands-free calling, texting and navigation.
+Let’s say you want to pair your phone with your car’s infotainment system to enjoy hands-free calling, texting, and navigation.
 First, go into your phone’s settings and tap on Bluetooth; doing so makes the phone visible to the car.
 Then depress the buttons on your car's infotainment system, usually on the steering wheel or center stack, to get it looking for the device.

 Once it finds your phone, the car may ask for a numeric code that you'll need to confirm or input on your phone.
 After you do so, the devices should be paired.
-Keep in mind your phone or your car may only stay in discoverable mode for a few minutes; if you take too long, you’ll need to start over.
+Remember that your phone or car may only stay in discoverable mode for a few minutes; if you take too long, you’ll need to start over.

 4. Make sure the two devices are in close enough proximity to one another

-A soft reset sometimes can resolve an issue.
+A soft reset of Bluetooth can sometimes resolve an issue.
 With phones, an easy way to do this is by going into and out of airplane mode.
 For other devices, turn off the power and restart them.

 6. Remove old Bluetooth connections

-Say that faithful Bluetooth speaker usually connects to your partner's smartphone instead of yours.
-If you're having trouble pairing your phone with the speaker, it could be because the speaker is trying to connect to the old device.
-Some older devices are very simple.
-They just try to connect with the last thing they paired with.
-If a Bluetooth device was previously paired with something else, turn off that other device or turn off the device's Bluetooth.
-And if you are no longer planning on using that other gadget, unpair it from your Bluetooth device to prevent future issues.
+Some older speakers and headphones are very simple; they just try to connect with the last thing they are paired with.
+If your headphones or speaker were previously paired with another phone, laptop, or tablet, turn off that other device or turn off the device's Bluetooth.
+And if you are no longer planning on using your headphones or speaker with that device, unpair it to prevent future issues.
 In iOS settings, you can remove a device by tapping on its name and then Forget this Device.
 In Android settings, tap on a device’s name, then Unpair.
 After removing a device, start at step 1 on this list.